jennycho02/foodfightgame/README.md

 <img width="1200" alt="Screen Shot 2023-05-05 at 10 54 56 PM" src="https://github.swarthmore.edu/storage/user/5749/files/87c8bb21-d53e-486b-a0c6-385c08de8933">

-## Programming Patterns

-* Game loop: TIC loop that consists of processing game input, updating the state, and rendering the graphics
-* Flyweight: Every instance of player objects contains all information for it
-* State: Make a class for each state with methods handling all possible actions from a state.
-This one was only partially achieved, because some states are handled in separate code locations.
-We aimed to encapsulate state as much as possible by storing state in player objects.
-Ultimately code was simplified from a programming perspective by encapsulating state information within objects and using methods to update them.

 ## Future Work
 We'd like to improve this game with some future improvements.
 We have enumerated some suggestions below.
  ### Graphics